arbin111/Arduino-Ultrasonic-Distance-Measurement-LCD-Bluetooth/README.md

-The name of the project is: Ultrasonic Distance Sensor with Arduino and Bluetooth Communication The source code can be found under the src folder.
+The name of the project is: Ultrasonic Distance Sensor with Arduino and Bluetooth Communication.

+The source code can be found under the src folder.

 This project demonstrates how to use an ultrasonic distance sensor with an Arduino board and establish Bluetooth communication with a mobile device alongwith showing the output in a LCD display.
 In this case, we will write our code in VS Code.